Skip to contents

 Guide to contributing new datasets

-To below is a simplified explanation of the R packages data chapter.
+The diagram and descriptions below are a simplified explanation of the R packages data chapter.
 For a fuller understanding, read that chapter.

 .